JeMaNd-r/Shiny-earthworm-distribution/README.md

 - Open the app.R script in the ~/R/Earthworms_in_Europe folder
 - Run the app

+Note: Defining file name before download when saving plots as PNG does not yet work.

-Additional files in the ~/R/Earthworms_in_Europe folder contain data.
-Remaining files were used for data preparation only.
+Additional files in the ~/R/Earthworms_in_Europe folder contain data that will be loaded to show maps.
+Files in unpublished ~/data/ were used for data preparation only.

 ## Authors